Table of contents

 [Your Company]

-Anatomy of an effective accounts receivable email with six labeled parts: subject line referencing the invoice number, direct opening, invoice details (number, due date, amount, days past due), payment options (link and alternatives), call to action with specific deadline, and professional sign-off
+Anatomy of an effective payment reminder email with six labeled parts: subject line referencing the invoice number, direct opening, invoice details (number, due date, amount), payment options (link and alternatives), call to action with specific deadline, and professional sign-off

-The six parts every accounts receivable email needs, in order.
+The six parts every payment reminder email needs, in order.

-The 12 templates above will cover most situations, but every collection email is more effective when it follows these six core principles.
+The 8 templates above will cover most situations, but every payment reminder email is more effective when it follows these six core principles.

 Be polite and direct from the first sentence

-The strongest collection emails open with a clear statement of why you are writing: "I am following up on Invoice #[12345], which is now [X] days past due."
+The strongest payment reminder emails open with a clear statement of why you are writing: "I am following up on Invoice #[12345], which was due on [Date]."
 Buried lead-ins ("I hope this email finds you well, I wanted to check in...") delay the ask and confuse the reader.
 Be warm, but get to the point in sentence one.

 Include all the invoice details, every time

-Every collection email should include the invoice number, original due date, amount due, and (if applicable) the days past due.
+Every payment reminder should include the invoice number, original due date, and amount due.
 Customers receive dozens of vendor emails per week; if they have to look up which invoice you mean, the email gets buried.
-Repetition of the same details across the email sequence also creates a paper trail useful in case of escalation.
+Repetition of the same details across the email sequence also creates a clean paper trail for the account record.

 Offer easy payment options in every email